Hands writing notes with a pencil, with open text book alongside notebook

 Appraising the latest evidence to inform your commissioning decisions

-It is important for decision makers to have the best evidence available when planning the commissioning of future healthcare services and the treatments offered to people.
+Decision makers need the best evidence available when planning future healthcare services and the treatments offered to people.
 There are a number of ways of compiling the evidence and SPH has developed a robust, defensible methodology for providing rapid evidence reviews for local and national clients.

 Our process